Accreditation

 At the conclusion of this activity, participants should be able to:

-• Incorporate effective strategies for partnering with key stakeholders and others to champion stewardship.
+• Incorporate effective strategies for partnering with interested parties to champion antimicrobial stewardship

-• Develop both process and outcome measures to quantify the impact of stewardship programs.
+• Track and report both process and outcome measures to quantify antimicrobial stewardship efforts

-• Effectively network with and learn from antimicrobial stewardship colleagues from other institutions.
+• Network with and learn from antimicrobial stewardship colleagues from other institutions